Non-Hermiticity and Universality

-with ${\bf r}_i\equiv z_i$, ${\bf r}_{ki}\equiv z_k-z_i$ and $ r_{ki} \equiv |{\bf r}_{ki}|$.
-Here $G=g$ (with $g=1$ for NHRM case with all real eigenvalues and $g=2$ for the complex NHRM) and, unlike the complex Hermitian case ($G=0, g=1$), the inverse square term does not drop out for the complex non-Hermitian case.
-Further as $Y\rightarrow \infty$, the particles are in their ground state $\psi$ with a distribution $\psi_0^2$.
-As the mapping between the eigenvalues and paticles requires $\psi_0^2=P_s$ which is possible if the particles are considered as bosons.
-The bosonic radial eigenstate and the eigenvalues of the Hamiltonian are well known, $\psi_n = \prod_{j< k}^N |r_i-r_j|^\Lambda {\rm e}^{-{1\over 2}\sum_k |r_k|^2} L_n$ with $L_n$ as Laguerre's polynomial and energy $E_n=[4 n + N(N-1)\Lambda + 2 N]/2 N, \Lambda= \sqrt{G/2}$ \cite{ak}.
-The "state" $\psi$ or $P(\mu,Y|\mu_0,Y_0)$ can then formally be expressed as a sum over the eigenvalues and eigenfunctions which on integration over the initial state $P(\mu_0,Y_0)$ would lead to the joint probability distribution $P(\mu,Y)$ and thereby static (at a single parameter value) density correlations $R_n$.
+with ${\bf r}_i\equiv z_i$, ${\bf r}_{ki}\equiv z_k-z_i$ and $ r_{ki} \equiv |{\bf r}_{ki}|$ and $q_{ij} = \beta - 4 \delta_{ij}$.
+Here $g=0$, $G={\beta \over 4}$ (with $\beta=1$ for real NHRM case and $\beta=2$ for the complex NHRM) and, analogous to the complex Hermitian case ($G=0, g=0$), the inverse square term drops out for the complex non-Hermitian case too.
+Further here the particles are fermions (as $g \not= G$) similar to the Hermitian case.
+As $Y\rightarrow \infty$, the particles are in their ground state $\psi_0 = \prod_{j< k}^N |{\bf r_i}- {\bf r_j}|^\beta \, {\rm e}^{-{1\over 4}\sum_k (r_k^2 + r_k^{*2})}$ with a distribution $\psi_0^2$; note $\psi_0$ gives the correct form for $P(Y\rightarrow \infty)$.
+The eigenstates and the eigenvalues of the Hamiltonian $\hat H$ for the case $g=0$ are well known \cite{ak}: The "state" $\psi$ or $P(\mu,Y|\mu_0,Y_0)$ can then formally be expressed as a sum over the eigenvalues and eigenfunctions which on integration over the initial state $P(\mu_0,Y_0)$ would lead to the joint probability distribution $P(\mu,Y)$ and thereby static (at a single parameter value) density correlations $R_n$.
 The above correspondence can also be used to map the multi-parametric correlations of levels to multi-time correlations of the particle-positions \cite{ps1}.
 Although the explicit calculations of correlations, involves technical handling of various integrals and is still an unfinished task, nontheless our study reveals an important connection.
-The level correlations of different complex systems need not be studied separately, a thorough probing of the particle correlations of CS will give all the required information.
+The level correlations of different complex systems need not be studied separately, a thorough probing of the particle correlations of CS type Hamiltonian will give all the required information.
 The CS system being integrable in nature, the semiclassical techniques can also be very successful for the probing.